will-head/siteground-travis-deploy/README.md

 The script assumes you want to deploy everything in the `./build` directory to the root of site.

 There's also a dummy `tests.sh` script included, otherwise Travis won't deploy if the tests don't complete.
 This script can be removed once you implement your own testing.

+## Notes on Create React App

+If you're using [Create React App](https://create-react-app.dev/), make sure you remove `/build` from the `.gitignore` it creates so that directory is available for Travis to deploy.

 ## Add SSH key to SiteGround